 Consider booking a stay at artist-designer Sabina Hill’s Sea Forest Suite.
 She has created an immersive experience where art, design, nature (and rest!) come together in a peaceful and elegant space.
-If you’re a fan of architecture, The Pointhouse Suites at Sargeant Bay’s Studio ISO is a cedar-clad, light-filled glass box surrounded by moss and filtered ocean views, all constructed from two shipping containers and situated in the forest of Halfmoon Bay.
-And if inspiring views are what you’re after, the Backeddy Resort & Marina offers a range of waterfront accommodations, including geodesic glamping domes.
+If you’re a fan of architecture, Pointhouse Suites at Sargeant Bay’s Studio ISO is a cedar-clad, light-filled glass box surrounded by moss and filtered ocean views, all constructed from two shipping containers and situated in the forest of Halfmoon Bay.
+And if inspiring views are what you’re after, the Backeddy Resort & Marina offers a range of waterfront accommodations, including vintage cabins.

 Click here to discover more places to stay.

 At some point during your Art Crawl, you’ll need to refuel with good food and drinks.
 Here are a few local favourites to get you started, all of which offer their own artistic spin.

 Looking for a great cafe?
 The Gumboot Cafe in Roberts Creek is a local favourite, and not just for its freshly baked treats, sweets, and homemade soups.
 This cafe also functions as an art gallery, featuring a rotating selection of local and British Columbian artists, who hang their art on the cafe’s walls.
 The Gumboot’s bright, airy, and cozy space features a wood stove, vintage tables, and an outdoor patio space for those sunny fall days.
 Whether you pop in for a morning treat, or refuel for lunch, rest assured the Gumboot is a great stop to include in your Art Crawl adventure.